Things You'll Need

 Mix the ricotta cheese, eggs, parsley and half of the Parmesan cheese together in a medium bowl and set aside.

 Remove sauce from burner.
 Spread 1 cup sauce at the bottom of each ungreased baking pan.
 Lay three pieces of the no-boil lasagna noodles crosswise over the layer of sauce for each pan.
 Smooth 2/3 cup of ricotta mixture over the noodles.
 Top the ricotta with sauce and sprinkle with 1/2 cup of shredded mozzarella for each pan.
 Repeat this layering process two more times for each baking pan.
 Finish with a top layer of noodles.
 Spread a layer of sauce over the noodles and add the remaining Parmesan and mozzarella cheeses.

 Cover the pans with aluminum foil and bake for 30 minutes.

 Remove the foil from the pans and bake an extra 10 minutes.
 Take the pans out of the oven and have the lasagnas sit at room temperature for 10 minutes before serving.

-- Lasagna lends itself to a number of variations.
+If making ahead of time, do not add the final topping of Parmesan and mozzarella cheeses until you are ready to reheat prior to serving.
+Let the baking dishes sit at room temperature at least 15 minutes, then add the cheese toppings and reheat at 350 degrees Fahrenheit for half an hour.
+Lasagna lends itself to a number of variations.
 If you like meat, brown 2 pounds of ground beef and drain the fat before adding to your sauce.
 For a healthier alternative, try adding your favorite vegetables and use low-fat cheeses and egg substitute.
 For extra zest, add 1/2 teaspoon of red pepper flakes to your sauce.
 Romano cheese may also be used in place of Parmesan for a sharper flavor.